Subdivision Approval

 How long does a subdivision application take to be complete?

-Subdivision applications to the Southwest New Brunswick Service Commission may take about 10 weeks or longer to process.
+Subdivision applications to the Southwest New Brunswick Service Commission may take about 10 weeks or longer to process, depending on whether other approvals are required.
 Generally, subdivisions involving the creation of a new public or private road take a longer time to approve.
 In order to have a subdivision application processed quickly, all required documentation must be supplied to the Commission with the application and be completed correctly in accordance with all applicable acts, by-laws and regulations.
+This includes a tentative plan provided by a legal land surveyor, WAWA permits, and a complete description of the future intended land uses for the lot(s) being subdivided

 What other requirements might there be?